amandaghassaei/salesforce-tower/README.md

 ## Import New Video

 - Paste/drag .mp4 videos directly into webpage
-- Ideally videos should have aspect ratio 256x70 (i.e. videos with dimensions 256x70, 512x140, 1024x280, etc... will fit perfectly), but other aspect ratios will work (see horizontal/vertical. offset controls to adjust the crop)
+- Ideally videos should have aspect ratio 256x70 (i.e. videos with dimensions 256x70, 512x140, 1024x280, etc. will fit perfectly), but other aspect ratios will work (see horizontal/vertical. offset controls to adjust the crop)
 - Video must be type .mp4